mrdyuke/Harmonia/README.md

 From a technical standpoint, the application is quite simple and unlikely to compete with modern streaming services — the functionality here is minimal.
 But I decided to keep it here so that in the future I can look back at my starting point in web development and appreciate my progress.

+UPD: As a result, I came to the conclusion that I don't like the modern frontend and I went into backend development.

 ---

 ## Installation